Hybrid Work: What our endeavors will mean to us in the futureBlog / April 28, 2021 / with Hans Rusinek

 This is genuinely the Gordon Ramsey of party questions because it comes off as chummy yet gets right to the heart of a problematic core belief.

-You are what you work, and only that makes your existence meaningful.
+You are what you work for, and only that makes your existence meaningful.
 Beyond that, there’s not much to say.

 There is also little room to evade the question, except perhaps to answer: “Stand around listening to stupid questions”.
 For anyone who has ever been annoyed by this thorny question, there is hope.
 Over-identification with one job is part of an era of work that’s in decline for three reasons: